Apr 25, 2024

 To protect your business from criminals and regulatory fines, let’s explore what ML is, common schemes and how it can be prevented.

 Money laundering (ML) is the process of concealing the origin of money obtained from illicit activities, like drug trafficking, bribery or fraud.
 The purpose is to introduce illicit funds into the financial system under the guise of ‘clean’ money, so that criminals can use it without attracting undesirable attention from authorities.
+ML can often happen even when a company’s employees are unaware of it.
+It’s now a myth that only financial companies are vulnerable to money laundering, as criminals exploit various industries—from sports to art—to launder illicit funds.
+Another unexpected example of money laundering is through charities.

 The fight against money laundering (ML) is often linked to efforts against terrorism financing (TF), because both ML and TF involve redistribution of the funds.